zys717/lb/README.md

 ### Dual Validation Framework

-- **Rule Engine:** Deterministic validation using geometric calculations and logical rules
+- **Rule Engine (S001‑S020):** Deterministic validation using geometric calculations and logical rules via the AirSim/rule-engine scripts.
-- **LLM Engine:** Heuristic validation using Gemini 2.5 Flash with structured prompts
+- **LLM Engine (All Layers):** Heuristic validation using Gemini 2.5 Flash with structured prompts and synthetic GT for semantic reasoning.
-- **Comparative Analysis:** Identify decision discrepancies and failure modes
+- **Comparative Analysis:** Identify decision discrepancies and failure modes; for Layers 2‑3, comparison is between LLM output and the pre-modeled policy truth.

 ### Comprehensive Failure Mode Coverage